alejandroalffer/alastria-node-t/README.md

 >+ `NODE_NAME="REG_DigitelTS_T_2_8_00"`

 This is the name that will appear in the public listings of nodes of the network.
 It does not have any other usage.

+* :fire: Edit the `docker-compose.yml` file, and make your own changes.

 * In the root directory of the repository (where the file `docker-compose.yml` exists) run: